jiantongliu/jiantongliu.github.io/_pages/about.md

 Education
 ------
-* B.S. in Mathematics (Honors), UCLA, 2023 (expected)
+* B.S. in Mathematics (Highest Departmental Honors), UCLA, 2023
-* B.S. in Cognitive Science, with Specialization in Computing, UCLA, 2023 (expected)
+* B.S. in Cognitive Science, with Specialization in Computing, UCLA, 2023